-In a case when the student provides official notification of their intent to withdraw, NYIT will use the date of notification as follows:
+In a case when the student provides official notification of their intent to withdraw, New York Institute of Technology will use the date of notification as follows:

-- In the event that a student begins NYIT's withdrawal process,\ the date the student begins the process is the date of withdrawal. - In the event that a student sends written notification of intent to withdraw, the date NYIT receives the written notice is the date of withdrawal. - In the event that a student makes an oral notification to the Office of the Registrar, which is NYIT's designated office for beginning the withdrawal process, the date will be documented by this office.
-The date of withdrawal will be recorded as of the date of oral notification, unless there is subsequent written notification, in which case the date that NYIT receives the written notification may be the withdrawal date.
+- In the event that a student begins the withdrawal process, the date the student begins the process is the date of withdrawal. - In the event that a student sends written notification of intent to withdraw, the date the university receives the written notice is the date of withdrawal. - In the event that a student makes an oral notification to the Office of the Registrar, which is the university's designated office for beginning the withdrawal process, the date will be documented by this office.
+The date of withdrawal will be recorded as of the date of oral notification, unless there is subsequent written notification, in which case the date that New York Institute of Technology receives the written notification may be the withdrawal date.

-\To begin the withdrawal process, the student contacts the Office of the Registrar to obtain the appropriate withdrawal form.
-If the student both begins the withdrawal process and provides a notification to NYIT, the earlier of the two dates will be used as the withdrawal date.
+To begin the withdrawal process, the student contacts the Office of the Registrar to obtain the appropriate withdrawal form.
+If the student both begins the withdrawal process and provides a notification to New York Institute of Technology, the earlier of the two dates will be used as the withdrawal date.